ByteOtter/OtterDen/README.md

-# Welcome to OtterDen!
+# Welcome to The Otter Den!

-OtterDen is a small and very simple flask-based online blog.
-Its purpose is *not* to be publicly deployed but to serve as a pet project to learn how various aspects of software development and programming work.
+The Otter Den is a small and very simple flask-based online blog.
+Its purpose is *not* to be publicly deployed but to serve as a pet project to learn how various aspects of software development and programming work.<br>
+Further, The Otter Den will henceforth be referenced as OtterDen as this is less effort to type and it is a name used within the code aswell.

 A little bit about its history first: I started this project at the end of 2021 and began in earnest in early 2022 using a series of tutorials by [Corey Schafer](https://www.youtube.com/@coreyms) I found on YouTube.<br>